The-Noah/The-Noah/README.md

 ## Hi there, I'm Noah 👋

 ### Self Taught Full-Stack Developer
-I’ve been teaching myself to code for almost 10 years, with a focus on creating websites and apps with the back-end to support them.
+I’m a full-stack developer who loves learning and building various websites and tools, especially related to real-time data.
+I’ve been teaching myself to code for the past 10 years while homeschooled my entire life.
+I'm highly motivated to learn new skills while bringing my all to everything I do.

 ### Tech Stack